 Where the design community meets.

-San Francisco, CA Design Director, Figma Joined over 8 years ago via an invitation from Jesse V.
+San Francisco, CA Design Director, Figma Joined about 10 years ago via an invitation from Jesse V.

 Do you mean openly within the company, or openly outside of the company?